Artists ALLUMINOUS 2025

 We are excited to introduce the first artists of ALLUMINOUS 2025, who have been working on their artworks since spring.

-The collaboration between Leonard van Munster and Gary Gravenbeek came about in collaboration with ALLUMINOUS program partner Suburbia.
+Leonard van Munster creates an artwork in collaboration with ALLUMINOUS program partner Suburbia.

 SAJOSCHA TALIRZ & JETTE VOGEL (on behalf of Vis à Vis)